thepramodgeorge/Evallo-Website/.vscode/features/login/login_dw.md

 - Ensure users are redirected to `/dashboard` after successful sign-in.
 - Provide a working logout in the header and sidebar user menu that clears client session and redirects to landing page.
 - Show the logged-in user's name, email and Google profile photo in the sidebar user card.
+- Fix OAuth account selection to show account picker after logout instead of auto-signing in with previous account.

 Files changed
 -------------
-- `components/login-form.tsx` — replaced the email/password form with a Google-only "Sign in with Google" button that calls `supabase.auth.signInWithOAuth({ provider: 'google', options: { redirectTo } })`.
+- `components/login-form.tsx` — replaced the email/password form with a Google-only "Sign in with Google" button that calls `supabase.auth.signInWithOAuth({ provider: 'google', options: { redirectTo, queryParams: { prompt: 'select_account' } } })`.
 Added client-side session listener and redirect to `/dashboard` on sign-in.
+Updated to force account selection after logout.
 - `components/site-header.tsx` — converted to Client Component; added `handleLogout` calling `supabase.auth.signOut()` and `router.push('/')`; added Logout button in header.
 - `components/nav-user.tsx` — wired the dropdown "Log out" menu item to call `supabase.auth.signOut()` and redirect to `/` (via `next/navigation`).
 Introduced local state `localUser` and added logic to fetch the Supabase session/user and subscribe to auth state changes to update the displayed name/email/avatar.
 - `components/app-sidebar.tsx` — replaced static placeholder user with client-side logic that calls `supabase.auth.getSession()` / `supabase.auth.getUser()` and subscribes to `onAuthStateChange` to update the sidebar user.
 Extracts name/email/avatar from `user.user_metadata` and `user.identities[0].identity_data`.